 Unlike a car, a motorcycle responds to your entire body.
 That means every move needs to be deliberate and carefully calculated.

 Keep your eyes on the road and look where you want to go.
 If your eyes wander, your body will naturally turn toward that direction, which may cause a collision.

 - Practice Riding in Low-Traffic Areas

 Make sure you feel confident in your skills before you ride on a busy road or interstate.
 Novice riders should practice in parking lots and suburban neighborhoods where traffic is scarce.
 You should not ride in heavy traffic until you have mastered your motorcycle’s maximum braking force.

 - Monitor the Weather

 Poor weather conditions can be disastrous for motorcycle riders.
 Always check the weather before you hit the road, and if you are going to be out all day, make sure you check the evening forecast, as well.
 You never want to be caught on your motorcycle in the middle of a heavy rainstorm.

 These four tips might reduce your risk of being seriously injured in a motorcycle crash, but all it takes is one negligent driver to cause a collision.
-If you were injured by a drunk, distracted, or reckless motorist in Louisiana, contact the Laborde Earles Law Firm to discuss your options for recovering compensation.
+If you were injured by a drunk, distracted, or reckless motorist in Louisiana, contact the Laborde Earles Injury Lawyers to discuss your options for recovering compensation.

 Call 800-522-6733 to schedule a free consultation with an accident lawyer in Alexandria.
 You can learn more about car accident claims in Louisiana by visiting USAttorneys.